spring-projects/spring-boot/docs/howto.md

 Finally, if you provide any `@Beans` of type `MappingJackson2HttpMessageConverter` then they will replace the default value in the MVC configuration.
-Also, a convenience bean is provided of type `MessageConverters` (always available if you use the default MVC configuration) which has some useful methods to access the default and user-enhanced message converters.
+Also, a convenience bean is provided of type `HttpMessageConverters` (always available if you use the default MVC configuration) which has some useful methods to access the default and user-enhanced message converters.

 See also the [section on `HttpMessageConverters`](#message.converters) and the `WebMvcAutoConfiguration` source code for more details.